floral foam bricks

 Preparing Flower Foam for Use

 Fill a container with clean water and add floral preservative according to directions.
-In the shop, we use an ordinary dishpan, cold water and Floralife flower food.
-We use the liquid, but the powered variety is fine, too.
+In the shop, we use an ordinary dishpan, cold water, and Floralife flower food.
+We use the liquid, but the powdered variety is fine, too.

 Place the foam block on top of the water and let it pull in the water.
 Never force water into the floral foam by holding it underwater.
-That creates an air pocket in the foam and prevents the uptake of water by your flowers.
+That creates an air pocket in the foam, preventing water uptake by your flowers.

 After a few minutes, your floral foam will be soaked and ready to use.

-Please subscribe below if you’d like to be updated about new videos as they become available.
+Please subscribe below to be updated about new videos as they become available.
 Rest assured, I will only send notification emails and not promotional ones.

 If you don’t want to miss anything, please join me right here.